 Previously Funded Projects

-Ikponke Nkanta (Tropical Research and Conservation Centre, Nigeria): Primate inventory and conservation in Ikea River Basin, Southern Nigeria.
+Ikponke Nkanta (Tropical Research and Conservation Centre): Primate inventory and conservation in Ikea River Basin, Southern Nigeria.

 Karl and Diane Roeder (University of Oklahoma and Cameron University): The ants of Oklahoma project.

 Diogo Veríssimo (University of Oxford): Lost and Found.

 Wade Boys (University of Arkansas): Surveys, modeling, and prioritization for rare, endemic dragonflies across the Ozark-Ouachita region.

 Lauren Hennelly (UC-Davis): Assessing the status and distribution of wolves in Pakistan using genetics.

 Carla X. Neri Barrios (Soluciones Ambientales Itzeni, A.C., Mexico): A children’s book as a conservation education tool for awareness of the natural history of the lesser long-nosed bat (Leptonycteris yerbabuenae).

 Zackary Graham (Arkansas State University): Field observations on the aggressive behavior of Ringed Crayfish in Colorado.